-&lt;sup>15See Appendix B for the procedure we use to calculate citations between technology categories.
+15 See Online Appendix B for the procedure we use to calculate citations between technology categories.

-&lt;sup>16Related papers that use the concordances introduced by Lybbert and Zolas (2014) and extended to other classifications in Goldschlag et al. (2020) include Kukharskyy (2020) and Hötte (2021), among others.
+16 Related papers that use the concordances introduced by Lybbert and Zolas (2014) and extended to other classifications in Goldschlag et al. (2020) include Kukharskyy (2020) and Hötte (2023), among others.
 Kukharskyy (2020) uses the concordances with citations data to construct cross-sector knowledge linkages, but applies these linkages to investigating how the applicability of multinational parent firms' knowledge capital for a foreign affiliate affects the ownership stake (the degree of integration) of the parent firm in its affiliate.
-Hötte (2021) also constructs cross-sector knowledge linkages and combines them with production linkages to explore how different network characteristics of the knowledge and production IO tables are associated with the level and growth of US sector-level output and patenting.
+Hötte (2023) also constructs inter-sectoral knowledge linkages and combines them with production linkages to explore how different network characteristics of the knowledge and production IO tables are associated with the level and growth of US sector-level output and patenting.

-&lt;sup>17The details of this procedure and links to the sources of all concordances used in this paper are provided in Appendix B.
+17 The details of this procedure and links to the sources of all concordances used in this paper are provided in Online Appendix B.